akrogv/exploracio-ml-python/research/recommender_systems.md

 Both systems rely on historical interactions.
 But a user’s choice of items not only depends on long-term historical preference, but also on short-term and recent preferences.
 This consideration has prompted the exploration of new algorithms known as session-based recommendation algorithms.
-Specially advantageous because a user can appear anonymously.
+ESpecially advantageous because a user can appear anonymously.

 ![imatge](https://user-images.githubusercontent.com/62561223/200885398-4c670503-04fc-49db-b45d-4d70fa842f97.png)

-Rhonda’s browsing history in one session.

 Multiple user interactions that happen in a period of time.
-What product within the session will Rhonda click on?
+What product within the session will X click on?
 This is called Next Event Prediction (NEP)

 Modeling Session-based Recommenders: